jansppenrade2/Docker-Container-Updater/README.md

 ### Pre- and Post-Scripts

-To give you more control, you can integrate pre- and post-scripts.
-These are created by default in the directories `/usr/local/etc/container_update/pre-scripts` and `/usr/local/etc/container_update/post-scripts`, and they must be named after the container.
-These are standard shell scripts that you can create and customize as needed.
-For example, you can create backups of databases, configuration files, etc., before updating a container, and make adjustments such as customized branding or changes to file permissions after the update.
+To give you more control, you can integrate your own pre- and post-scripts.
+These are created by default in the directories `/usr/local/etc/container_update/pre-scripts` and `/usr/local/etc/container_update/post-scripts` *(if you are using the Docker container, you can find these directories within the container, or at the mounted location)*, and they must be named after the relevant container.
+These are standard bash scripts that you can create and customize as needed.
+For example, you can create backups of databases, configuration files, etc., before updating a container, and make adjustments such as customized branding or changes to file permissions after any update.
 Essentially, you can tailor these scripts to your specific needs.
-The output of these scripts is redirected to the log located in `/var/log/container_update.log` by default, so you have all logs in one place.
+The output of these scripts is redirected to the log of `Docker Container Updater`, so you have all logs in one place.

+#### When are the Pre- and Post-Scripts executed?

+##### Description of the Update Process

+1. A **pre-script** is executed as soon as all conditions for an update are met:
+   - The effective rule for the respective container allows an update
+   - The age of the image on Docker Hub meets the configured minimum age in `DCU_DOCKER_HUB_IMAGE_MINIMUM_AGE` or in `docker_hub_image_minimum_age`
+   - The new image has been successfully downloaded

+   > Only at this point is the pre-script executed.
+Once the pre-script has been processed, the procedure continues as follows...

+2. The original container is renamed *(to allow for a backup of the container)*
+3. The startup policy of the original container is overwritten *(to prevent simultaneous startups)*
+4. The original container is stopped
+5. The new container with the new image is started
+7. If the new container was successfully started, the **post-script** is now executed.

+> ℹ️ A little tip if you are using `Docker Container Updater` as a container:
+>
+> To gain full access to the directories of individual Docker containers, you may need to mount additional directories into `Docker Container Updater`.
+There are various approaches to this, which vary depending on the system your architecture/design.
+Decide for yourself what works best for you.

 ---